 What's good for the GNC customer is great for the company's bottom line.
 GNC Holdings operates the world's leading nutritional-supplements retail chain devoted to items such as vitamins, supplements, minerals, and dietary products.
 The firm manufactures private-label products for Rite Aid, Sam's Club, and PetSmart and drugstore.com.
-Altogether, GNC boasts more than 8,500 stores, consisting of some 3,350 company-owned stores in the US, Canada, and Puerto Rico, followed by 3,035 franchised stores in 50-plus countries, and 2,215 store-within-a-store sites in Rite Aid locations.
-Founded as a health food store in Pittsburgh in 1935, fast-growing GNC Holdings went public in 2011.
+Altogether, GNC boasts more than 8,900 stores, consisting of almost 3,500 company-owned stores in the US, Canada, and Puerto Rico, followed by 3,210 franchised stores in 50-plus countries, and 2,277 store-within-a-store sites in Rite Aid locations.
+Fast-growing GNC Holdings was founded as a health food store in Pittsburgh in 1935.

-GNC rings up 95% of its sales in the US.
-Currently, GNC does business in about 55 foreign countries.
-Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 1,830 international franchise stores.
-GNC has more than 165 company-owned stores in Canada.
+GNC rings up 93% of its sales in the US.
+Currently, GNC does business in about 55 other countries.
+Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 2,140 international franchise stores.
+GNC has more than 188 company-owned stores in Canada.

 Sales and Marketing

 GNC has devoted more dollars to advertising expenses in recent years.
 The supplements retailer logged $70.5 million in advertising in 2014, up from $67.2 million in 2013 and $62.3 million in 2012.

 The retailer has worked hard to shed its "muscle head" image by redesigning all of its US stores to attract more women and seniors and to increase its share of the nutritional supplement market.
 It also sells via its website.

 In 2014 GNC's net sales decreased by 0.3% due to lower sales from the Franchise and Manufacturing/Wholesale segments, partially offset by increased sales from Retail.